Modules

 Q: Can I create my own Python modules?

 A: Yes, anyone can create their own Python modules.
-Simply save your Python code into a file with a .py
+Simply save your Python code into a file with a .py extension.

-Q: How do I resolve a ModuleNotFoundError
+Q: How do I resolve a ModuleNotFoundError?

 A: Ensure that the module you’re trying to import is in the same directory as your script or in a directory that is included in Python’s PATH.
 Also, verify that the module’s name is spelled correctly in your import statement.